pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

                  transA, transB,
                  m, n, k,
                  &alpha,
-                 A, lda,
+                 d_A, lda,
-                 B, ldb,
+                 d_B, ldb,
                  &beta,
-                 C, ldc);
+                 d_C, ldc);

    // where:
    // handle:     rocblas_handle managing the rocBLAS context.
    // transA/B:   rocblas_operation_none (no transpose) or rocblas_operation_transpose (use the transposed matrix).
    // m, n, k:    Matrix dimensions; m = rows of C, n = cols of C, k = shared dimension of A and B.
    // alpha:      Scalar pointer, scales A * B.
-   // A, B:       Pointers to matrices A and B in GPU memory.
+   // d_A, d_B:       Pointers to matrices A and B in GPU memory.
    // lda/ldb:    Leading dimensions of A and B (stride between rows/cols).
    // beta:       Scalar pointer, scales existing values in C.
-   // C:          Pointer to output matrix C in GPU memory.
+   // d_C:          Pointer to output matrix C in GPU memory.
    // ldc:        Leading dimension of matrix C.

 Using this API, you can perform complex matrix multiplications with a single function call, taking advantage of rocBLAS's optimized implementation for AMD GPUs.